Girls Reverse: Concept

-'RE:VERSE' is a survival idol show where 30 members of a real-life K-pop girl group compete for an debut opportunity in the virtual world 'W'.
-It applies virtual reality and motion capture technology to capture the participants gestures and expressions in real time and transmits them live through virtual characters to vividly direct their performances.
+'RE:VERSE' is a survival idol show where 30 members of a real-life K-pop girl group compete for a debut opportunity in the virtual world 'W'.
+It applies virtual reality and motion capture technology to capture the participants gestures and expressions in real-time and transmits them live through virtual characters to vividly direct their performances.
 The contestants can't reveal their identity in the real world until they are eliminated from the show.

 Promotion and Broadcast

 At the beginning of October 2022, various promotional clips and contents were uploaded onto the RE:VERSE official channels.

-The theme song, "약속해 (I Promise)" was released on November 26, 2022 and the music video was shown during the MMA Awards.
+The theme song, "약속해 (I Promise)" was released on November 26, 2022, and the music video was shown during 2022 Melon Music Awards.

 The show was originally scheduled to air on November 28, 2022, but due to circumstances regarding licensing for artwork within the virtual reality, the show was indefinitely postponed and all social media was deleted.
-On December 26, 2022, it was announced the survival show will officially air on January 2, 2023 after dealing with the circumstances.
+On December 26, 2022, it was announced the survival show will officially air on January 2, 2023, after dealing with the circumstances.
 After the licensing circumstances, the credits of the creation of the artwork was shown at the end of each episode.

 The virtual reality is created and filmed through VRChat.
 The show is premiered on KakaoPage, YouTube, Abema and Kocowa.

 From February 6, 2023, Kakao Entertainment announced a webtoon named 'Girls Reverse Behind' featuring the contestants of Girls Reverse through KakaoPage and Kakao Webtoon every Monday.